ZhengYeah/ZhengYeah.github.io/README.md

 This website is designed for personal academic homepage, with the following features:

 * Responsive design: different layouts on different screen sizes;
-* Well-designed layouts: elements' sizes, margins, and paddings are fine-tuned;
+* Well-designed layouts: elements' colors, sizes, margins, and paddings are fine-tuned;
+* Subpages (filters) implemented by pure JSP;
 * Easy extensibility: simple and structural code template.